Strongleong/Ensolved/README.md

 # Ensolved

-This is CLI app for soliving (Enspelled game)[https://enspelled.com].
+This is CLI app for soliving [Enspelled game](https://enspelled.com).

 ## Usage: